Our Business Department has an inspiring and ambitious vision: ‘Developing leaders for the future’.

 The department are also active participants in the KS5 Young Enterprise Challenge and the school has won numerous awards for the outstanding student performance in this competition over the years.

-The NCFE Level 2 Certificate in Business and Enterprise involves five hours over two weeks of classroom based learning.
+Year 11 are currently studying the NCFE Level 2 Certificate in Business and Enterprise, which involves five hours over two weeks of classroom based learning.

 Students are taught the content required to complete their coursework assignments and pass an external exam which they will sit in the October of Year 11, and can be taken again in February if a resit is required.